jguida941/cs320-contact-service-junit/README.md

 1. Install Java 17 and Apache Maven (3.9+).
 2. Run `mvn verify` from the project root to compile everything, execute the JUnit suite, and run Checkstyle/SpotBugs/JaCoCo quality gates.
 3. Open the folder in IntelliJ/VS Code if you want IDE assistance—the Maven project model is auto-detected.
+4. Planning note: the current runtime is an in-memory library; the roadmap to add Spring Boot API + UI lives in `docs/REQUIREMENTS.md` (master document with scope, phases, and checklist).
+ADR-0014..0019 capture the selected stack; implementation is pending.

 ## Folder Highlights
 | Path                                                                                                                 | Description                                                                                     |